 There is an ATM on Tanna in Lenakel, but that’s a detour.
 Hence, it is better to withdraw cash in Port Vila.
 Try to have small notes by going to the supermarket, for example, so you can pay the exact amount.
 We often met people who could not give the money back from our big notes given by the ATM.

-There is no ATM on the east side of the island.
-And payments on the east of the island are cash only.
+There is no ATM on the east side of the island and payments are cash only.
 You will also need 200 VT for the airport departure tax.
-Allow around 1,500-2,000 VT for a meal in the west of the island and around 750-1,000 in the east.
+Allow around 1,500-2,000 VT for a meal in the west of the island and around 750-1,000 VT in the east.

 Multiple Tanna volcano tour participation

 There is a discount for joining Tanna volcano tour a second time, and it is free the third time.
 Make sure you ask about the conditions to avoid bad surprises.
 Some people were told you had to visit it multiple times on the same day to benefit from the price reduction, and I read a review from someone who was asked to pay full price for his fourth time, but I could not confirm this with the tour operator.

 Things to bring on your Tanna volcano tour